Carat (mass)

 The carat (ct) is a unit of mass equal to 200 mg, which is used for measuring gemstones and pearls.

 The current definition, sometimes known as the metric carat, was adopted in 1907 at the Fourth General Conference on Weights and Measures, and soon afterwards in many countries around the world.
-(Note: The United States adopted the metric carat definition on July 1, 1913, the United Kingdom on 1 April 1914.)
+(Note: The United States adopted the metric carat definition on 1 July 1913, the United Kingdom on 1 April 1914.)
 The carat is divisible into 100 points of 2 mg.
 Other subdivisions, and slightly different mass values, have been used in the past in different locations.

-In terms of diamonds, a paragon is a flawless stone of at least 100 carats (20 g).

 The ANSI X.12 EDI standard abbreviation for the carat is CD.

 Etymology

-First attested in English in the mid-15th century, the word carat comes from Italian carato, which comes from Arabic (qīrāṭ; قيراط), in turn borrowed from Greek kerátion κεράτιον 'carob seed', a diminutive of keras 'horn'.
+First attested in English in the mid-fifteenth century, the word carat comes from Italian carato, which comes from Arabic (qīrāṭ; قيراط), in turn borrowed from Greek kerátion κεράτιον 'carob seed', a diminutive of keras 'horn'.
 It was a unit of weight, equal to 1/1728 (1/12^{3}) of a pound (see Mina (unit)).